igmacs/competitive_programming/advent_of_code/2025/README.md

       (my editor only adds one space when writing the arguments for a function in a separate line), but I should find out what are the best practices in this regard.

+# Problem 4

+This one was also easy, but the runtime was slower than I expected when comparing it to Python, so I focused in trying to understand it and improve it (the implementation, not the algorithm itself).
+In the end I could not speed up the algorithm implementation, but I learned a few things along the way

+Things I learned/practiced
+- transient collections
+- atoms

+Things to learn for the future
+- [ ] Why is part 1 implementation slower than Python and how can it be improved?